 Employee performance-based compensation

-Variable short- and long-term incentive pay for all Syncrude employees is tied to the achievement of certain corporate metrics.
-This includes factors relating to production, cost, safety, greenhouse gas emissions, water use and environmental regulatory compliance.
+Variable short- and long-term incentive pay reflects the achievement of overall corporate targets while also considering individual employee performance tied to specific key performance indicators.
+These include factors relating to production, cost, safety, greenhouse gas emissions, water use and environmental regulatory compliance.

 Industry best practices